shuhao-dong/BORUS/README.rst

 You must use nRF Connect SDK and toolchain version v2.6.0 or above in order to better support the partition manager and sysbuild.

-For board information, please refer to the datasheet of Thingy53.
+For board information, please refer to the datasheet of `Thingy53 <https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-53>`_

 Building and Running
 ********************

 The nRF Connect Extension in VSCode is recommended to build and test the code.

-To get started with nRF Connect Extension in VSCode, please refer to the official tutorial.
+To get started with nRF Connect Extension in VSCode, please refer to the official `tutorial <https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-VS-Code/Tutorials>`_

 When flash, please remember the Thingy53 is based on nRF5340 dual-core SoC, you need to flash both the application core and the network core to enable functions like BLE.